Grate-Oracle-Lewot/GrateCrystal/README.md

 - Tri Attack is now ???-type like Unown, and its effectiveness is based on Fire, Ice, and Electric combined.

+- Foresight, along with letting Normal and Fighting moves hit Ghost types, now lets Ghost moves hit Normal types and Psychic moves hit Dark types.

 - Flame Wheel, Rolling Kick, and Rapid Spin now double in power after you've used Defense Curl.
 (However, Flame Wheel and Sacred Fire no longer thaw out a Frozen user.)

-- Foresight, along with letting Normal and Fighting moves hit Ghost types, now lets Ghost moves hit Normal types and Psychic moves hit Dark types.

-- Psych Up no longer fails if the target has no stat changes, and now also copies the Focus Energy and X Accuracy statuses.
+- Psych Up no longer fails if the target has no stat changes, and now also copies the Defense Curl, Focus Energy, and X Accuracy statuses.

 - Rage now builds twice when the Pokémon takes a critical hit.